I read a great article the other day about the benefits of massage. And I’m all for getting the kinks worked out on a regular basis.

 CBD Oil for Massage

-We know that when taken orally, CBD oil is great for any number of health conditions.
+We know that when taken orally, CBD oil is great for any number of things.
 But it can also be used on the skin.
 In fact, it’s great when used that way.

 Don’t forget, your skin is your biggest organ.
 And when you work the CBD oil into the skin, it makes its way into the tissues and connects with those cannabinoid receptors.
 Once it’s absorbed, it gets to work creating balance.